spvyos/vyos/cran-comments.md

 * Bumped the patch number.
 (1.0.1 -> 1.0.2)

-* Added single quotes for API names in description file.
+* Added single quotes for API names in the description file.

-* Fixed return value documentation of change_cache_folder function.
+* Rectified the return value documentation for the change_cache_folder function.

-* Cancelled some global value registers.
-Removed some development related functions.
+* Removed the use of global variables and removed development-related functions.

 ## Resubmission